gesteves91/phd-artifacts/models/ch4/models-ch4.md

 Due to GitHub limitations, we cannot store the models in this repository.
 Instead, we uploaded them to Zenodo and provided the link [here](https://zenodo.org/record/7513974).

-We can cite the models as follows:
+You can cite the models as follows:

 ```bibtex
 @dataset{models_usxgb_23,